EisigesEis/arrowclimb-solver/src/README.md

 The lower bound of binary search can likely be tightened.
 For now we reject any makespan guess with negative $\ell = \text{total\_capacity} - \text{total\_load}$ at `derive_for_guess`.

-The remaining unexplained anomalies are the advantage of `gupta` over `ac_batch` on lower-complexity instances and the binary-powering spike on highly complex instances.

 Promising follow-up work:
 - Use matrix redundancies from bachelor thesis directly within solver algorithms.
 - Reuse information across binary-search iterations.